Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: BNT transform

-Concluding, the loss of constraining power detected in the BNT analysis based on HOSs highlights the propagation of the shape-noise in the single and combined bin BNT linear combination compromising the precision gain from non-Gaussian estimators.
+Concluding, the loss of constraining power detected in the BNT analysis based on HOS highlights the propagation of the shape-noise in the single and combined bin BNT linear combination compromising the precision gain from non-Gaussian estimators.
 However, filtering the BNT-shear maps which are then inverted back to the standard space before mass mapping circumvents this caveat.
 This strategy should enable realistic future application of the BNT to observational analyses and is further detailed in Taylor et al. (in prep.) in the context of mitigating the impact of baryonic feedback through efficient physical scale cuts.

-\section{Multi-scale Analysis}
+\section{Multi-scale analysis}

-\inlinecomment{{\SP{Multi-scale is used for wavelet filters and also aperture mass filters.
-Formally, top-hat filters are not targeting a particular scale, they are low pass-filters.
-The name "multiscale" is not appropriate here.}} \simone{This has been discussed in the HOWLS telecon: there is general agreement on keeping multi-scale which is the common keyword to refer to the concatenation of multiple smoothing radii in the analysis.}} After showing our ability to cut problematic scales in the last section, we now move on with extracting the combined HOSs information from a multi-scale analysis.
+After showing our ability to cut problematic scales in the last section, we now move on with extracting the combined HOS information from a multi-scale analysis.
 Specifically, our multi-scale approach consists of concatenating estimators measured from mass maps filtered at different smoothing scales.
-Following the dyadic decomposition\inlinecomment{\cora{} \cora{[top-hat smoothed statistics don't really use wavelets]} \andreas{Maybe mention again the wavelet filter used?}}, we investigate three different smoothing scales: $\ang{;2.34;}$, $\ang{;4.69;}$, and $\ang{;9.38;}$, which correspond, in our nominal pixel resolution of $\ang{;1.17;}$, to smoothing radii of 2, 4, and 8 pixels, respectively.
+Following the dyadic decomposition, we investigate three different smoothing scales: $\ang{;2.34;}$, $\ang{;4.69;}$, and $\ang{;9.38;}$, which correspond, in our nominal pixel resolution of $\ang{;1.17;}$, to smoothing radii of two, four, and eight pixels, respectively.
 Larger radii have been excluded due to the limited number of smoothing apertures that could be drawn within the 25 deg$^2$ simulated field-of-view (FoV), which would result in significantly noisier measurements.
-For each statistic, we independently test the multi-scale smoothing using both a top-hat filter (i.e. non-compensated low-pass filter) and a Starlet wavelet filter (i.e. compensated band-pass filter, \citealp{starck:sta06,Leonard+12}).
-It is worth noting that the same smoothing size of a top-hat and Starlet kernel corresponds to a different physical scale given the distinct behavior of their filter functions for varying aperture radii.\inlinecomment{\andreas{Maybe mention again the wavelet filter used?}}
+For each statistic, we independently test the multi-scale smoothing using both a top-hat filter (i.e., non-compensated low-pass filter) and a Starlet wavelet filter (i.e., compensated band-pass filter, \citealp{starck:sta06,Leonard+12}).
+It is worth noting that the same smoothing size of a top-hat and Starlet kernel corresponds to a different physical scale given the distinct behavior of their filter functions for varying aperture radii.

 After analysing each scale individually, we combine those that exhibit Gaussian behavior according to the SMAPE test described in Sect. \ref{subsec:fisher_SMAPE_test}.
 This combination is carried out using the iterative scheme described in Sect. \ref{subsec:tomography_tomo-strategy}.
 We begin by computing the optimal tomographic DV for each scale individually, selecting $N_1$, $N_2$, and $N_3$ redshift bins for the three respective scales.
 We then construct the optimal multi-scale DV by applying the greedy algorithm to the combined set of $N_1 + N_2 + N_3$ bins.